 - You must complete a law degree or a conversion course in law.

-- If you want to be a barrister then you will need to take the Bar Vocational Course (BVC).
+- If you want to be a barrister then you will need to take the Bar Professional Training Course (BPTC).

 Law qualifications and training for solicitors